CHAOS-ow/Fintech-W6/README.md

 ## Usage

-To run the financial tool program, simply clone the repository,  establish API keys for alpaca, and go through the written steps in the financial_tools.ipynb file.
+To run the financial tool program, simply clone the repository,  and go through the written steps .ipynb file with relevant .cvs datafile

 ---